roblatour/ESP32TimeServer/README.md

 > **must** be set to false or a critical run time error will occur.
 ### Build & Flash

-#### ESP32-P4 Revision Profiles
+#### ESP32-P4 Revision Profiles:

-ESP32-P4 revisions earlier than v3.0 and v3.x use binary-incompatible hardware families.
-Select the build profile that matches the board:
+The ESP32-P4 has different revision.

-- **For (in most cases) ESP32-P4 v3.x**: no additional steps are required to use the normal defaults and build command below.
+- For current ESP32-P4 modules (at revision 3.1 or above): no additional steps are required.<br>

-- **For ESP32-P4 v1.x / engineering samples**: use the pre-v3 overlay at
+- For older ESP32-P4 modules (prior to version 3.1 - for example v1.x engineering samples): use the pre-v3 overlay at `config/esp32p4_rev_pre_v3.defaults`.
-  `config/esp32p4_rev_pre_v3.defaults`.
 After loading the ESP-IDF environment, delete the generated `sdkconfig` when switching profiles, then run: